aksio-insurtech/AppManager/README.md

 Container Apps Vnet, follow this: https://github.com/microsoft/azure-container-apps/issues/227

+## Things to keep in mind

+### MongoDB Atlas

+#### API Keys

+API keys are created by navigating to **Organization -> Access Manager -> API Keys**.
+Backup configuration requires the IP address where Pulumi is running its automation from to be added to the access list of the API key.
+This means that running AppManager in a cloud environment, the environments public IP address needs to be added to the API key.
+Also, if you're testing from a local computer during development the public IP address for the site needs to be added as well.

 ## Tips & Tricks

 To figure out what the public IP of something is: